 Ride Hailing Services – GoJek, GoCar

 These days, most people usually resort to using GoJek and GrabBike mobile applications for their daily transportation.
 Finding transport has becomes much easier by using these apps.
 It provides information about the driver, fares, and how long your driver will arrive to pick you up.
+The price varies depending on how many kilometers you are travelling, as much as 9,000 IDR for short rides under 2 km.
 Since Gojek uses motorcycle, it also moves faster in traffic, and sometimes the drivers also know the shortcuts to reach your destination.

 TransJakarta is a Bus Rapid Transit (BRT) system in Jakarta.
 The buses run in dedicated lanes so it is free from traffic jam most of the time (unless on several corridors where lanes are also used by private vehicles).
 It is also very cheap, only Rp2.000 (from 5am to 7am) and Rp3.500 for single trip on regular hours.
 TransJakarta system has e-tickets issued by several local banks.
 You can get these e-tickets at every TransJakarta shelters, banks (Mandiri, BCA, BRI, BNI, Bank DKI), and merchants such as minimarkets, supermarkets, and gas stations.
 The price of each card is around Rp40.000, including Rp20.000 balance.
 These cards also can be used for Commuter Line and toll road (only Mandiri e-money).